angular-slider/angularjs-slider/README.md

 **showTicksValues** - _Boolean (defaults to false)_: Set to true to display a tick and  the step value for each step of the slider.

+**ticksValuesTooltip** - _Function(value) (defaults to null)_: (requires angular-ui bootstrap) Used to display a tooltip when a tick value is hovered.
+Set to a function that returns the tooltip content for a given value.

 **scale** - _Number (defaults to 1)_: If you display the slider in an element that uses `transform: scale(0.5)`, set the `scale` value to 2 so that the slider is rendered properly and the events are handled correctly.

 **onStart** - _Function()_: Function to be called when a slider update is started.